NICK ROBINSON is a burgeoning actor who is solidifying his

 survivors before the fifth wave is underway.
 The film is directed by J Blakeson.

-That same year in May, Robinson starred in Rob Reiner's drama "Being Charlie,"
+That same year in May, Nick starred in Rob Reiner's drama "Being Charlie" in the

-in the title role.
-The film tells the story of an 18-year-old rich kid with drug
+title role.
+The film tells the story of an 18-year old rich kid with drug

 problems named Charlie who butts heads with his father, a famous actor running